alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 (Should we say something about data repositories that support showing download rates? [@ke2013vrd] P.23)

-Twitter is a social networking tool that enables users to send short messages (limited to 140 chracters) to their followers.
+Twitter is a social networking tool that enables users to send short messages (limited to 140 characters) to their followers.
 Tweets can provide pointers to research by mentioning that research or sharing links directly to research or to pages discussing it or providing access.
 Tweets can be used as a measure of interest generated in the item, by counting the number of references, or tweets, that are about that item.
 The content of the tweet however has to be examined to find out if mentions are positive, neutral or negative. (a screenshot example of a recommendation perhaps?)
 Tweets can be forwarded, called a retweet, showing a passing on of the recommendation.